 Talking to Kids About Tragedy Is Hard: Here Are 5 Things Parents Need to Know by Dr. Christina Hibbert

-Tragic events such as the coronavirus pandemic and mass shootings are hard enough for parents to comprehend.
+Tragic events such as the overtaking of the Capitol on January 6, 2021, the coronavirus pandemic and mass shootings are hard enough for parents to comprehend.
 So how do we talk with our children about them and allay their fears and anxieties?
 We do live in an unstable world, but there are things we can do to reduce the fear and worry.
 Helping my own and other children through traumatic events, I've learned these things:

 - Talk with children honestly about the event using age-appropriate language.